AstarNetwork/astar-docs/docs/builder-guides/astar_features/truffle.md

 truffle init
 ```

-Now we see something like below to confirm the project is initialized:
+If you see a message like this, then the project is initialized:
 <div style={{textAlign: 'center'}}>

 ![1](img-Truffle-cookbook/1.png)
 </div>

-Make sure you install HDWalletProvider which we will use later:
+Use the following command to install HDWalletProvider.
+We will use it later:

 ```bash
 npm install @truffle/hdwallet-provider --save